Bloodhound Gang

-The Bloodhound Gang was an American rap rock band from Collegeville, Pennsylvania.
-It was founded in 1988 by rappers Jimmy Pop and Daddy Long Legs (now in Wolfpac) as a hip-hop group, before branching out into other genres as their career progressed, including punk rock, alternative hip hop, rapcore, funk metal, and electronic rock.
+The Bloodhound Gang is an American rock band formed by James "Jimmy Pop" Franks and Michael "Daddy Long Legs" Bowe in 1992 in Quakertown, Pennsylvania.
+Its lineup since 2009 has consisted of Pop (vocals, guitar), "Evil" Jared Hasselhoff (bass), Daniel P. Carter (guitar), Harry "DJ Q-Ball" Dean Jr. (keyboards), and Adam "The Yin" Perry (drums).
+Pop is the sole constant member of the band.

-Having sold more than 6 million albums since its formation, the band is best known for their singles "Fire Water Burn", "The Bad Touch", "Foxtrot Uniform Charlie Kilo", "Uhn Tiss Uhn Tiss Uhn Tiss", "The Ballad of Chasey Lain", and a hard rock version of The Association's 1966 sunshine pop hit "Along Comes Mary".
+The band has sold over 6 million albums and is known for its crude and profane lyrics, comedic songs and music videos, and singles such as "The Bad Touch", "Fire Water Burn", "The Ballad of Chasey Lain", "Foxtrot Uniform Charlie Kilo", and "Uhn Tiss Uhn Tiss Uhn Tiss".

 History

-Formation and early days (1988–1995)
+Origin and early days (1988–1995)

-The Bloodhound Gang began in 1988 as a small alternative band, Bang Chamber 8, consisting of James Moyer Franks and Michael Bowe, both graduates of Perkiomen Valley High School.
-They released an eponymous tape in 1990 before changing their name to the Bloodhound Gang the following year, a reference to "The Bloodhound Gang", a segment on the 1980s PBS kids' show 3-2-1 Contact that featured three young detectives solving mysteries and fighting crime.
-Franks and Bowe also took on the stage names "Jimmy Pop Ali" (the "Ali" was later dropped) and "Daddy Long Legs", respectively.
+The Bloodhound Gang's origin dates back to 1988, when rappers James "Jimmy Pop" Franks and Michael "Daddy Long Legs" Bowe formed the band Bang Chamber 8 with their Perkiomen Valley High School classmates Kevin Hennessey and Justin Ianelli.
+They released a four-song tape, Just Another Demo, in 1990 before Hennessey and Ianelli left the band, which was renamed to the Bloodhound Gang in 1992.
+The band's new name came from a segment on the 1980s PBS children's show 3-2-1 Contact that featured three young detectives solving mysteries and fighting crime.

-Unable to book shows anywhere else, the Bloodhound Gang first performed in an extra room at the home of future bassist and Jimmy Pop's Temple University classmate Jared Hennegan's house, in exchange for Schlitz beer, Marlboro cigarettes, and a chance to hand out their first demo tape, titled Just Another Demo.
-When the floor caved in one night, they began performing every month at CBGBs in New York City.
-When asked about the band's tenure at the club, Jimmy Pop was quoted as saying, "I've seen cavemen with better clubs."
+Unable to book shows anywhere else, the Bloodhound Gang first performed in the home of "Evil" Jared Hasselhoff, Pop's Temple University classmate who later became the band's bassist.
+Hasselhoff was given Schlitz beer and Marlboro cigarettes in exchange.
+The band handed out their first demo tape, also titled Just Another Demo, during these performances.
+When the floor caved in one night, the band began performing every month at CBGBs in New York City.
+When asked about the band's tenure at the club, Pop quipped that he had "seen cavemen with better clubs".

 In April 1994, the band released their second demo tape, The Original Motion Picture Soundtrack to Hitler's Handicapped Helpers.
 This resulted in a record deal with Cheese Factory Records.

-In summer 1994, Jimmy Pop had a small role in the short independent film The Chick That Was Naked by independent filmmaker Kurt Fitzpatrick; a song by the band was also used on its soundtrack.

-In November 1994, the Bloodhound Gang released their first EP, Dingleberry Haze.
+That summer, Pop had a small role in Kurt Fitzpatrick's short film The Chick That Was Naked (1995) and managed to get a Bloodhound Gang song on the soundtrack.
+In November, the Bloodhound Gang released their first EP, Dingleberry Haze.